athena-labz/athena/README.md

 This example illustrates one possible way that DigiServices can be used to establish trust between two parties who do not know each other by eliminating ambiguity normally attached to natural language contracts and provide a way to resolve conflicts.

 #### F. Nature and uses of the DSET Token
-DSET token is a hybrid token that has both utility token characteristics and payment token characteristics.
-The DSET token is the token on which the ecosystem is based.
+DSET is a hybrid token that has both utility and payment token characteristics.
+DSET is the token on which the ecosystem is based.

 Parties to a contractual relationship and members need DSET tokens for: